Walter Dorwin Teague: World's Fairs and expositions

 In the 1930s and 1940s, corporate identity was prolifically popularized in America through elaborate fairs and expositions, which showcased industry sponsors' contributions to modern living.
 Teague—who, prior, had no formal training in architecture or engineering—succeeded in becoming licensed as an architect in New York State.

-Teague commenced his deep involvement in exhibition design with his work on the Ford Building at Chicago's The Century of Progress 1933-34 fair, for which he prepared for three months, commuting between Detroit and New York.
+Teague commenced his deep involvement in exhibition design with his work on the Ford Building at Chicago's Century of Progress 1933-34 fair, for which he prepared for three months, commuting between Detroit and New York.
 His architectural contributions also included the Texaco exhibition hall at the 1935 Texas Centennial Exposition in Dallas, Texas, and the Ford pavilion for the 1935 California Pacific International Exposition in Balboa Park in San Diego.

-Teague made a substantial impact on the 1939-40 New York World's Fair as one of seven members of the Fair's design board, and was also responsible for nine corporate displays.
-In addition to his design of the Ford and US Steel pavilions, Teague introduced the new National Cash Register 100 Model, exemplifying "art moderne", with a seven-story high cash register placed atop the NCR exhibition, also shown at the 1939 Golden Gate International Exhibition in San Francisco.
+Teague made a substantial impact on the 1939 New York World's Fair as one of seven members of the Fair's design board, and was also responsible for nine corporate displays.
+In addition to his design of the Ford and U.S. Steel pavilions, Teague introduced the new National Cash Register 100 Model, exemplifying "art moderne", with a seven-story high cash register placed atop the NCR exhibition, also shown at the 1939 Golden Gate International Exhibition in San Francisco.

-Teague's additional exhibition work includes that for the 1957 Milan Triennial, 1961 Civil War Centennial Dome in Richmond, Virginia, the US Science Center for the World's Fair in Seattle, as well as the "House of the Future" for the Festival of Gas at the 1964 World's Fair.
+Teague's additional exhibition work includes that for the 1957 Milan Triennial, 1961 Civil War Centennial Dome in Richmond, Virginia, the US Science Center for the 1962 Seattle World's Fair, as well as the "House of the Future" for the Festival of Gas at the 1964 New York World's Fair.